• Recipes

 Kimchi is a type of fermented cabbage that originates from Korea.
 It is normally made with Napa cabbage, daikon, scallions, garlic, and ginger and can be seasoned with various spices or seasonings like chili pepper flakes, fish sauce, and soybean paste.

-Fermented kimchi in wooden bowl
+fermented kimchi in wooden bowl

 Kimchi boasts an unmistakable complexity of flavors that can range from sour to spicy, depending on the ingredients used and fermentation time.
 Some people describe it as containing a unique "umami" flavor.